 anyone would have a problem if morris dancing was taken up in Nigeria.
 Now I know there is a difference and it isn’t as flippant as turning the situation around but stay with me on this because there are similarities.
 It has its own traditional fashions and the dances are based on old pagan folklore with movements having their own particular ancient meanings.
 British paganism almost died out through the conversion of Romans to Christians and invasions and influences of Christians beyond the dark ages; however some people, in the minority, have kept it alive.
 I meet and know many practising pagans and they (obviously I’m generalising here) are very open to allowing anyone to take an interest, be inspired by and take part in their culture.
 They even don’t mind non-pagans taking part in morris dancing just for the fun of it.
 They wouldn’t mind if anyone in the world started borrowing the dances and using them to ward away evil spirits of their own religion.
 And I certainly wouldn’t tap a black person person on the shoulder at a village fete and say Excuse me kind sir/madam, but you’re not allowed to wave that hanky around because you’re not white and your ancestors clearly did not come from Somerset and therefore you have no right to be taking part in this.’
 It’s preposterous!
 And should be equally so the other way round.

 Let’s talk about race.
 To save you checking, I am white and from Britain.
 Of course those factors are going to influence my outlooks and opinions (how can it not?), but that does not mean that I’m any less entitled to them as anyone else whatever their cultural background.
-I was quite shocked at the downright racism aimed at me for simply not being black.
+I was quite shocked at the reverse racism aimed at me for simply not being black.
 Apparently it would be ok if I called my dress Oshun if I was black!
 I did notice almost all these comments came from America.
 Now I’m not saying Britain is perfect, but I don’t think that racism is experienced in this country anywhere near as much as it is in America, so perhaps these people are coming from an angrier, more defensive standpoint than I am used to seeing.
 In researching this article, (someone suggested I look up the term Beckeisha, so I did) I was surprised to find how much of a problem some people with black heritage have with integrating with white people and are against interracial marriage.
 Seriously?
 In this day in age?
 I’m never going to get anywhere with people with such extreme opinions, so if you feel this way (either way), please leave this page now – you will not be missed.

 Let’s talk about money.
 Wow – I am really covering all the taboo dinner party subjects aren’t I?!
 I was accused of using Oshun to make money.
 My accountant (my Dad) would have a good laugh at that comment!
 I write stories, take photographs, draw pictures, write blog posts and make pretty dresses.
 Basically what I’m saying is I’m a creative person, not a business-minded one.
 If